OpenNebula/docs/source/deployment/config/workflow.rst

 Update your OpenNebula packages by following **Upgrading from OpenNebula X.Y** document from official `OpenNebula Documentation <https://docs.opennebula.org/>`__ for the version you are upgrading to.

 Take into account that step 5, "Update Configuration Files" is automated with ``onecfg``, so no need for manual configuration files editing as indicated in the public documentation guide.
-Onecfg configuration module completely automates the step by running ``onecfg upgrade``.
+Onecfg configuration tool completely automates the step by running ``onecfg upgrade``.
 Follow :ref:`onecfg upgrade <cfg_upgrade>` documentation on how to upgrade and troubleshoot the configurations.

 .. important::